JKesslerPhD/SmartPurpleAir/README.md

 ## Details

 The script is useful for triggering TP-Link smart devices based on Purple Air sensor data.
+I am using this alongside indoor and outdoor Purple Air monitors to improve the air quality in my home.
 If you have a sensor in your house, or close to your house, this will allow you to turn various things on or off.

-I do not have any TP-Link Kasa lights, but you could easily modify the code to create your own "Real Time" AQI indicator in your house with a smart LED light.
-I'm using in alongside my Purple Air monitor to improve the air qualiy in my house, based on specific events.
+Additionally, I have modified the code to also allow for a TP-Link bulb to be used to reflect the Air Quality as indicated by a PA sensor.
+This can be used to create your own "Real Time" AQI indicators in your house or elsewhere by using cheap, smart LED lights.